the-pudding/pop-love-songs/GPT prompt used to label love song types.md

 "Serenade": A song directed at someone the singer loves, expressing their deep affection, undying love, infatuation, or praising someone as a soulmate.

-"Sexual Conquest": Songs that are less about the object of affection and more about the singer's own prowess or success in romantic pursuits.
+"Sexual Confidence": Songs that are less about the object of affection and more about the singer's own prowess or success in romantic pursuits.

 "Love Song for the Self": Songs that express self-love and affirmation, whether for one's character or physical qualities, sometimes following a period of growth or learning from past relationships.